elcicd/el-CICD-docs/README.md

 **Figure 20**
 _Select environment to redeploy to_

-After entering the project name and choosing an environment, the user may choose a previous version of any microservice
+After entering the project name and choosing an environment, the user may choose the version of any microservice they wish to deploy, or removal of some or all of the images:

 ![Figure 21: Promotion/Removal](images/redeploy-removal-pipeline.png)